umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 This notation indicates that a `State` object has a variable number of properties with values of type `number`, `boolean` (representing values of variables that are in scope), or of type `State` (link to the parent scope).

 A block starts a new inner scope.
 A variable declared in a block will shadow an outer declaration (any variable use will refer to the inner declaration).
 On exiting a scope, variables declared there are no longer accessible (since we don't have closures).
 Thus, they should not be in the global state at the end.
 The nesting of block scopes corresponds to a stack, which you can implement as a linked list, by adding to your `State` object a link to an outer scope.
 Since the link is just another property, this allows all functions to keep their signatures.
-To ensure the link name does not clash with a program variable, use a property name that is not an identifier (see `PARENT_STATE_KEY`).
+To ensure the link name does not clash with a program variable, use a property name that is not an identifier (see given: `PARENT_STATE_KEY`).
 The global state cannot have extra properties, and does not need a link, as the last state on the list.

 ### Behavior